Dead Channels

 Tone Reference

 The image should feel like forensic evidence of an obsession.
-Not dramatic — clinical.
+Clinical.
 The horror is in the precision of the workbench, the deliberateness of the setup, the blank canvas no one is looking at.
-Benn is not distressed.
-He is completely focused.
+Benn is completely focused.
 That is the problem.